 - Differentiated Instruction for 21st Century Learners

 Curriculum is flexible and supports a variety of learning styles.
 Appeal to students of differing readiness and abilities.
-Use the Teacher Guide and suggested strategies to provide reinforcement when needed.
+Use strategies suggested in the Teacher Guide to provide reinforcement when needed.
 Customize assessment files.
 Use the Student Workbook, either in digital PDF or printed format, to allow independent workers to advance at their own pace.
-Step-by-step instructions include images for clarification and as examples for visual learners.
+Step-by-step instructions include images for visual learners.
 Checklists build organizational skills and self-sufficiency.

 - Friendly Support and Trouble Shooting